nokotamustang/Python3DEngines/README.md

 <!-- ![Screenshots](./screenshots/mgl_ground4.PNG) -->

-This is an excellent showcase of data-structures and algorithms in action.
+This is a showcase of data-structures and algorithms in action.
 The chunk system is a way to load and unload parts of the scene as the camera moves around.
 This is done by dividing the scene into chunks and loading and unloading the chunks as the camera moves around.

 Not ready yet...